john-cenzano-fong/db-ferret/README.rst

 Execution
 =========
-So far db-ferret has only been tested with postgres and redshift but theoretically other db types will work if you populate the correct `SQLAlchemy engine type <https://docs.sqlalchemy.org/en/latest/core/engines.html>_` though there could be proprietary data types in those databases that could be hard for a plain vanilla SQLAlchemy install to handle.
+So far db-ferret has only been tested with snowflake, postgres and redshift but theoretically other db types will work if you populate the correct `SQLAlchemy engine type <https://docs.sqlalchemy.org/en/latest/core/engines.html>_` though there could be proprietary data types in those databases that could be hard for a plain vanilla SQLAlchemy install to handle.

 Typically you will run with a command like such is this for redshift: